Your Questions | Experts Answer

 - The CSA Group cannot legally restrict training to just their instructors or their training content

-- ICTG has trained several stakeholders (constructors, trades, facilities maintenance and operations, infection prevention and control etc.) who have had our certification training accepted by their clients (e.g. Health Authorities) and/or specific HCFs.
+- ICTG has trained several stakeholders (constructors, trades, facilities maintenance and operations, infection prevention and control etc.) who have had our knowledge certification training accepted by their clients (e.g. Health Authorities) and/or specific HCFs.
+Participants who pass a knowledge competency exam will receive a certificate of completion.

-- This is a simple matter of applying for a “change order” (or confirming with your client in writing) that ICTG training certification is considered as a qualified, equivalent and acceptable alternative.
+- This is a simple matter of applying for a “change order” (or confirming with your client in writing) that ICTG knowledge certified training is considered as a qualified, equivalent, and acceptable alternative.

 - Many in procurement may be unaware that equivalency, alternate training even exists, which is allowed for under the 2017 edition of the CSA Standard.